I'm behind on these. There's a whole list of wonderful books that I've been meaning to roll out reviews for. Unfortunately, NaNoWriMo got in the way.

 Now, to be clear: children are a burden.
 That's why you (ideally) don't have kids until you're OK with making all the lifestyle changes that involves.
 But the resentment against Jack and autistic people for even daring to exist is woven through this book in a toxic narrative that stretches from its offensive concept to its final page.
 For fuck's sake, Jack's own mother WISHES HE HAD DROWNED.

-I don't mean to minimize the struggle of living in a world designed for the neurotypical, or of experiencing more negative things like self-harming stimming, panic attacks, social exhaustion, and meltdowns.
+I don't mean to minimize the struggle of living in a world designed for the neurotypical, or of experiencing stressful things like panic attacks, social exhaustion, or meltdowns.
 I absolutely DO mean to minimize the "struggle" of parents who bitch and moan and abuse their child because he doesn't fit their dream of a white picket fence family.

 I'm Almost Done, I Swear...